jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 This is the definition of the strategy pattern!

-### Other thoughts

-Some languages today e.g. Kotlin make it harder to accidentally break encapsulation:

-* Classes to be extended have to be declared `open`
-* Methods to be overridden have to be declared as `open` or `override`

-It can make some of the examples a bit contrived, however, the focus here is to demonstrate the pattern not the language and I did not want to write this in Java!
-So don't be too critical if I'm bending the language to demonstrate the example for the benefit of simplicity.

 ### Patterns and design principles in general

 The Strategy Pattern may be simpler to understand compared to the [Template Method]({% post_url 2021-11-17-the-template-method-pattern %}).
-It's the first pattern in the Head First book and demonstrates fundamental OO principles one should always keep in mind:
+It's the first pattern in the Head First book and demonstrates fundamental OO principles one should strive to keep in mind:

 > *Encapsulate what varies*